You're planning a trip to Central Asia and want to rent a 4×4 or a motorcycle.

 Before booking, ask rental companies in which countries their vehicles can be driven.
 Many do not have the necessary permits and insurance to cross borders.

-Do I need an international permit?
+Do I need an international driver's license?

 Yes, an international driving license is compulsory!
 But if you don't have one, don't panic.
 You can get a notarized translation of your license into Russian.
 Some rental companies will arrange this for you before you arrive, for €30.
 All you have to do is send them a scan of your driving license and passport.